iDA PEERDEMAN — The Visionary of Amsterdam

 On August 13, 1905, Ida Peerdeman is born in Alkmaar, Holland, as the youngest of five children.
 There is a nice episode recounting this, for on the same day Gesina, her eldest sister, celebrates her birthday.
 She has wanted a new doll for a long time, and so her father guides her into the bedroom where her mother is lying with the newborn baby, Ida.
 Gesina understands, and stamps her foot in protest, complaining, “I don’t want a doll like that!
 I wanted a real doll!”

-At the little one’s baptism in the parish church, St. Joseph, she is given the name Isje Johanna, but she will always be called just Ida.
+At the little one’s baptism in the parish church, St. Lawrence, she is given the name Isje Johanna, but she will always be called just Ida.

 Shortly before World War I the Peerdeman family moves to Amsterdam.
 Ida is just eight years old when, after giving birth, her thirty-five-year-old mother dies along with the child.
 Following this great sorrow which deeply affects everyone, the oldest sister, Gesina, has to give up her wish of becoming a nurse.